AmbroiseOdonnat/Kaggle-Bird-Classification/README.md

-# Kaggle Bird Classification
+# MVA_2022_RecVis_Kaggle
-Kaggle Competition for the Object Recognition and Computer Vision course at the master MVA of ENS Paris-Saclay (2022-2023)
+Kaggle Competition for the RecVis course at the master MVA of ENS Paris-Saclay